demisto/content/Packs/FortiGate/Integrations/FortiGate/README.md

 ### fortigate-update-firewall-address-ipv4-group

 ***
 Update firewall IPv4 address groups.
 Address groups are designed for ease of use in the administration of the device.
+New members will override the existing members within the group incase of a conflict.

 #### Base Command